Looking for things to do in Nafplio Greece? Look no further.

 Both the Palamidi Castle and Nafplio old town are located within walking distance of the hotel.
 Click here to check the latest availability and room rates at the Anthemion Suites and Villas.

 Where: Navarinou 11, Nafplio 211 00

 The Nafplia hotel is a great accommodation choice if you are seeking comfort and luxury without the luxury price tag.
 Rooms here start from just $40 per night, and the property boasts an incredibly central location.

 Click here to check the latest availability and room rates at the Nafplia hotel.

 Getting to Nafplio from Athens

-Nafplio is situated just two and a half hours west of Athens.
-My boyfriend and I have a car and drove there, however, the city is also easily reachable by public transport.
+Nafplio is situated in the Peloponnese, just two and a half hours west of Athens.
+It is easy to reach the city whether you are driving independently or relying on public transport.